 This can be used from only columns Left to Right only.
 The Vice Versa is not possible for this function (Also, see VLOOKUP to the Left)

-- When the range_lookup is removed, the VLOOKUP function will use as an exact match if exist, but generally, it uses a non-exact match.
+- When the range_lookup is removed, the VLOOKUP function will use as an exact match if it exists, but generally, it uses a non-exact match.

-- We need to remember that which type of error will occur at what time and what would be the scenario for the error to occur whether the range_lookup is not given correctly or column_index argument is not passed correctly or main thing if the lookup value is not pointed correctly to the exact value.
+- We need to remember that which type of error will occur at what time and what would be the scenario for the error to occur, whether the range_lookup is not given correctly or the column_index argument is not passed correctly or the main thing if the lookup value is not pointed correctly to the exact value.

 - We cannot use user-defined arguments in the function.

 - The biggest limitation of this function is that this function will always use the data only to the right.
-That means the function is defined such a way that this uses data only from left side to right side.
-But in vice versa, this cannot be applied.
+That means the function is defined in such a way that this uses data only from the left side to the right side.
+But vice versa, this cannot be applied.